 \section{Abstract}

-This is the second part of our study of the ground state eigenvector of the transfer matrix of the dilute Temperley-Lieb loop model with the loop weight $n=1$ on a semi infinite strip of width $L$ \cite{GN}.
+This is the second part of our study of the ground state eigenvector of the transfer matrix of the dilute Temperley--Lieb loop model with the loop weight $n=1$ on a semi infinite strip of width $L$ \cite{GN}.
 We focus here on the computation of the normalization (otherwise called the sum rule) $Z_L$ of the ground state eigenvector, which is also the partition function of the critical site percolation model.
 The normalization $Z_L$ is a symmetric polynomial in the inhomogeneities of the lattice $z_1,..,z_L$.
-This polynomial satisfies several recurrence relations which we solve independently in terms of Jacobi-Trudi like determinants.
-Thus we provide a few determinantal expressions for the normalization $Z_L$.
+This polynomial satisfies several recurrence relations which we solve independently in terms of Jacobi--Trudi like determinants.
+Thus we provide a few determinant expressions for the normalization $Z_L$.